AarushiSingh214/FindOpp/README.md

 **Optional Nice-to-have Stories**

-* User can write reviews for opportunities
+* User can see map in opportunity details and get taken to Google Maps where they get the time and directions to get from the user's location to the opportunitiy's location

 ### 2. Screen Archetypes